eclipse-iceoryx/iceoryx/iceoryx_examples/singleprocess/README.md

     iox::roudi::IceOryxRouDiComponents roudiComponents(defaultRouDiConfig);
     ```

- 3. We are starting RouDi, provide him the required components.
+ 3. We are starting RouDi and provide him with the required components.
 Furthermore, we
     disable monitoring.
 The last bool parameter `false` states that RouDi does not
     terminate all registered processes when he goes out of scope.
 If we would set it
     to `true`, our application would self terminate when the destructor is called.